ShaunBillows/elo-ratings-calculator/README.md

 Scatter plots showing the Elo rating probabilities vs the bookmakers probabilities for the last half of each season have been recently added!
 They can be found in data/results/elo-ratings/season/match-data.

 **Note**: The match data also contains the average and max odds for each match based on a range of bookmakers odds.
 This project will be extended to use these to test the Elo rating model.
-Additionally, this project will be extended to compare the performance of a wide range of models, from the basic Poisson distrubution to the modern machine learning approach.
+Additionally, this project will be extended to compare the performance of a wide range of models, from the basic Poisson distribution to the modern machine learning approach.

 ## Features